cdnnnn/cdn/file.md

 }

 .textarea {
-  resize: vertical;
+  // Height and overflow are driven by AutoResizeTextarea (JS).
+  // min-height sets the starting size; the component grows up to 320px
+  // then switches overflow-y to auto so the modal body can scroll.
   min-height: 80px;
-  max-height: 320px;
-  // overflow-y:scroll (not auto) keeps the scrollbar track always visible,
-  // which prevents the browser from hiding the native resize grip when
-  // content overflows — the grip lives in the same bottom-right corner.
-  overflow-y: scroll;
   line-height: 1.5;
   @include m.mono;
   font-size: 12px;
-}
+  overflow-y: hidden; // JS overrides this to 'auto' once max-height is hit
+  resize: none;       // native grip disabled — auto-resize replaces it }

-// Read-only textarea shown in view mode — no resize, no focus ring .textareaReadonly {
+// Read-only textarea shown in view mode .textareaReadonly {
-  resize: none;
   overflow-y: auto;
   cursor: default;
   opacity: 0.75;